weronikawalczak/Webshop/README.md

-# Online Shop
+# Webshop - Online shop

-An online eCommerce web-application with Java, where users can browse products, add them into a shopping cart, checkout items and make payments.
+An online eCommerce web-application written in Java, where users can browse products, add them into a shopping cart, proceed to checkout and perform mocked payments.

 ## Table of contents
 * [General info](#general-info)